 A master's degree in occupational therapy is required to enter the profession; some programs offer an occupational therapy doctorate degree.
 Most of the master's degree programs take 2 years to complete.

 Entrance requirements and prerequisite courses to occupational therapy programs vary.
 You should identify schools that interest you early on and be sure your academic plan will meet their entrance requirements.
 Typical requirements include:

-Please note that some courses may have prerequisites of their own; for example, BIO 302 requires CHM 141 and a 200-level BIO course.
+Please note that some courses listed have prerequisites; for example, BIO 302 requires introductory biology, BIO 251 and 252 and CHM 141.
 Some programs require physics (PHY 141, 142, 143A) or additional science courses in chemistry or biology.

 The average GPA for students accepted to occupational therapy programs is about 3.5.
 Admissions committees look at overall GPA and also upward or downward trends.

 Most programs require the GRE.
 Typical minimum recommended scores are 150 on both the verbal and quantitative sections, which is around the 45th percentile, and a score of at least 4 out of 6 on the writing assessment.

 There is no specific major needed to enter an occupational therapy program so long as the prerequisite course requirements are met.
 Students typically choose to major in psychology, biology, or exercise science.

 Occupational therapy programs value experience in the field to demonstrate that you can work comfortably in a clinic or hospital environment and with people who need assistance.
 For example, you should: